anoma/namada/tech-specs/src/explore/design/ledger/pos-integration.md

   }
   ```
 - `validator/{validator_address}/total_deltas`:
+  - find the difference between the pre-state and post-state values and add it to the `validator_total_deltas` accumulator
 - `validator/{validator_address}/voting_power`:
+  - find the difference between the pre-state and post-state values and add it to the `validator_voting_power_deltas` accumulator
 - `slash/{validator_address}`:
+  - find the newly evidence(s), validate them and add them to the `slashes` accumulator
 - `bond/{bond_source}/{bond_validator}/delta`:
+  - find the difference between the pre-state and post-state values and add it to the `bond_deltas` accumulator
 - `unbond/{unbond_source}/{unbond_validator}/deltas`:
+  - find the difference between the pre-state and post-state values and add it to the `unbond_deltas` accumulator
 - `validator_set/active`:
+  - set the accumulator `validator_set_changed` to true in each epoch in which it has changed
 - `validator_set/inactive`:
+  - set the accumulator `validator_set_changed` to true in each epoch in which it has changed

 No other storage key changes are permitted by the VP.

+After the storage keys iteration, we check the accumulators:

+- the `validator_total_deltas` with `slashes` applied must be equal to the amounts in `bond_deltas` added with the amounts in `unbond_deltas`
+- the `validator_voting_power_deltas` must be equal to `validator_total_deltas` amounts divided by `votes_per_token`
+  - TODO this isn't correct, we need to check the total bonds not just the deltas because of the division
+- for each slash in `slashes`, the `validator_total_deltas` must be reduced by the slash rate
+- for each epoch in `validator_set_changes`, the `validator_set/active.first().voting_power` (the lowest active voting power) must be greater than or equal to `validator_set/inactive.last().voting_power` (the greatest inactive voting power)
+- TODO check unbonds withdrawals and slashes, if any